Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 [**Extras**](#extras)

-Anything that doesn't belong anywhere else and everything regarding items, collectibles, upgrades and Hidden Places will be in here.
+Everything else like Items, Collectibles, Upgrades and Hidden Places, or that doesn't belong anywhere else, will be talked about here.

-These should be done along with the Progression achievements; you wouldn't want to do these while going for anything else in the set.
+These achievements can be done along with the Progression portion of the set.
+Anywhere else, like the Speedrun achievement, is not suggested.

+Items from the Witches' Shop get a price reduction if playing on Easy Mode.
+For consistency sake, the prices listed for anything that can be bought in the Witches' Shop will be the prices in Normal Mode and Nightmare Mode, as you're more likely to play with these difficulties anyway.

+Easy Mode does have an extra item that is only available in this difficulty; the Pumpkin Shield.
+It makes Jack immune to damage, with each level extending this invincibility.
+This is not counted for **Sandy Claws**, but i'll still list the prices for that item anyway.

 ***